 - What is missing for the feature X to fully serve you?

 Why it’s useful: General product feedback is a great tool for product managers to understand what aspects of the product perform well, and what needs improvement.
-You can run web app or mobile app surveys to investigate specific features your clients have just used.
+You can run in-product surveys or mobile app surveys to investigate specific features your clients have just used.

-Web app surveys are a bit far down the list, amounting to 6% of all the surveys.
+In-product surveys are a bit far down the list, amounting to 6% of all the surveys.
 Product managers are yet to recognize contextual in-product surveys as a more valuable tool.
-Which is surprising as web surveys secure actionable insights from users and remove a lot of the product guesswork.
+Which is surprising as product surveys secure actionable insights from users and remove a lot of the product guesswork.

-- Is our web app easy to navigate around?
+- Is our product easy to navigate around?

 - Did you find what you were looking for?